inbravo/travel/june-2019/README.md

 * Tighten your spare fuel can with carrier
 * Take small pauses every 1-2 hours to cool down
 * Honk on every turn and never drive in wrong lane
-* In high altitude regions, avoid staying or sleeping
 * Never skip any checkpoint, always register with them
 * Fog light at fronts and reflecting tapes at the back
 * Stay friendly with everyone, you encounter while riding
+* In high altitude regions, avoid staying long or sleeping
 * Remember the cold starting your motorcycle every morning
 * Water and food is the key to health, drink and eat wisely
 * Switch off your lights to let climbing vehicles see clearly